2014 Holiday Schedule

 Can I use Virginia's HOV lanes in my hybrid vehicle even though my car is registered in Maryland?

-No, in order for a hybrid vehicle to use Virginia's HOV lanes, you must have Virginia clean special fuel license plates.
+No. For a hybrid vehicle to use Virginia's HOV lanes, you must have Virginia clean special fuel license plates.
 This is the only way we have to monitor the use of these lanes when there is only one individual in a car.
-In order for Virginia to honor Maryland plates,we would need a reciprocal agreement between the two states, and no such agreement exists.
+For Virginia to honor Maryland plates,we would need a reciprocal agreement between the two states, and no such agreement exists.